segmentio/myth/Readme.md

   _CSS the way it was imagined._

-  Myth is a postprocessor that lets you write pure CSS without having to worry about slow browser support, or even slow spec approval.
+  Myth is a preprocess that lets you write pure CSS without having to worry about slow browser support, or even slow spec approval.
 It's a like CSS polyfill.

 ## Installation